 Ease of off-the-shelf purpose selection

-API’s in ecommerce are commonly approved by your platform, in order to be released.
-Each platform has a marketplace on which you can review and select those purpose built APIs, that most benefit your needs and requirements.
+APIs in ecommerce are commonly approved by your platform, to be released.
+Each platform has a marketplace on which you can review and select those purpose-built APIs, that most benefit your needs and requirements.
 There are sometimes hundreds of APIs which offer the same service, and sometimes it can be difficult to discern between them, resulting in selections typically of the most popular.

 Critical discernment in API selection

-Every now an again though, someone looks at a problem from the point of view of the requirement, rather than merely having ability to write code.
-These APIs offer the highest returns, and no matter how good a hacker, if the developer doesn’t understand the problem, they won’t come close to understanding how to build a remedy for it.
+Now and again though, someone looks at a problem from the point of view of the requirement, rather than merely having the ability to write code.
+These APIs offer the highest returns, and no matter how good a hacker is, if the developer doesn’t understand the problem, they won’t come close to understanding how to build a remedy for it.

-Tools like SwiftERM‘s predictive personalisation software (PPS) uses the data from from every individual consumer on your database, to nurture more purchases from each one.
+Tools like SwiftERM’s AI autonomous hyper-personalisation software use the data from from every individual consumer on your database, to nurture more purchases from each one.
 Not merely using buying history, but impressions too, plus time reviewing product and number of return visits to that item too.
 All to best calculate, from perceived AI patterns for that person, the ranking of your products in order of which that individual is most likely to buy next, and when.

-By pro-active marketing – sending details of these items in personalised emails, it captures those sales before the consumer goes looking for them on a competitors websites or via search engines.
-You maintain the loyalty of that customers, they perceive you as their preferred suppliers, and steadily AOV increases, and RoR falls.
+By pro-active marketing – sending details of these items in hyper-personalised emails captures those sales before the consumer goes looking for them on a competitor’s websites or via search engines.
+You maintain the loyalty of those customers, they perceive you as their preferred supplier, and steadily AOV increases, and RoR falls.

 Significantly research companies like Forrester and McKinsey have verified that PPS delivers the highest ROI in all ecommerce marketing tools.